The Book

-I knew, the very first time I picked up a sabre, it was what I’d been searching for my entire life.
+I knew, the first time I picked up a sabre, it was what I’d been searching for my whole life.

 I can’t write that book.
 Because the first time I picked up a sabre was when I was 23 years old.